 Bigger, more tannic Pinot Noirs on the other hand pair well with heartier dishes including beef, lamb, duck, pork, and earthy flavors such as mushrooms.

-Pinot Noir has the exceptional ability to complement a wide array of dishes and cuisines due its bright acidity and lower tannins (bitterness).
+Pinot Noir wine has the exceptional ability to complement a wide range of dishes and cuisines due to its high acidity and light tannins (bitterness).

 One of the easiest ways to create a winning Pinot Noir pairing is to match the flavors in the wine and put them in the accompanying dish, e.g. sirloin steak with plum sauce goes well with a Central Otago Pinot Noir.
-Also, make sure the Pinot is more acidic than the food and both flavor profiles match in intensity – you don’t want the wine to overpower the food or vice versa.
+Also, make sure the glass of Pinot Noir has a higher acidity than the food and both flavor profiles match in intensity – you don’t want the wine to overpower the food or vice versa.

-Here are some mouth-watering dishes that pair well with Pinot Noir:
+Here are some mouth-watering dishes that exceptionally pair well with Pinot Noir.

 Appetizers and Snacks

-Pinot Noir pairs well with a range of cuisines including meat, seafood, and vegetables:
+Pinot Noir pairs well with a range of cuisines including meat dishes, seafood, and vegetables:

-- Beef Bourguignon – THE classic Pinot Noir pairing
+- Beef Bourguignon – THE classic pairing with Pinot Noir

 - Sirloin steak with plum sauce – perfect with a New Zealand Pinot Noir from Central Otago

-- Lamb cutlets with beetroot and goat cheese salad
+- Lamb pie with beetroot and feta salad

 - Lamb goulash with stewed potatoes

-- Coq au Vin with potato gratin – North American Pinot Noirs from Oregon or California pair well
+- Coq au Vin with potato gratin – North American Oregon Pinot Noir or a California Pinot Noir pair well

 - Peking duck – a popular Chinese pairing